A grace period is an insurance policy provision that gives you extra time to pay your premium before your coverage expires.

 For example, if you forget to pay for your general liability insurance, you will have the amount of time specified in your grace period to make your payment after its due date.
 If a customer slips and falls in your store during the grace period but before you pay, you’ll still be covered.

 If you don’t make your payment before the grace period ends, your insurance provider may cancel your policy.
-This will leave you unprotected against property damage, lawsuits, or other liabilities, depending on the type of insurance.
+This will leave you unprotected against property damage, customer injury lawsuits, or other liabilities, depending on the type of insurance.
 In short, any future insurance claims you file may go unpaid.
 You may also have to pay a penalty to get your policy reinstated.

 If your insurance policy is canceled, it can be harder for you to get insurance in the future.
 If you develop a history of frequent cancellations for non-payment of premiums, insurers may charge you more for coverage or may refuse to insure you.